Operational Theories in Phase Space: Toy Model for the Harmonic Oscillator

 The goal of this Letter is to offer a bridge between operational theories in the above sense and extensions of quantum theory mentioned earlier.
-We accomplish our goal by incorporating enough concepts from physics, in particular continuous position and momentum, into an operational theory.
+We accomplish our goal by constructing an operational theory where the energy is linked to position and momentum, analogically to classical and quantum theory.
 Thus we are able to formulate a toy model for the most archetypal of all physical system---the harmonic oscillator.
 Our construction demonstrates that there are alternatives to quantization and operator formalism for building physical theories and that one can use the operational approach for such a construction.
-Our methods also provide a blueprint on how to elevate the research within the framework of operational theories from black-box-like proto-theories to full-fledged physical theories.